openstack-archive/fuel-specs/specs/7.0/node-custom-attributes.rst

 * Modify DB structure and API to work with labels.
 * Implement corresponding UI controls including tests coverage.
 * Implement CLI functionality (CRUD operations).
+* Implement label serialization in Nailgun and cover it with unit tests.

 Dependencies